CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     ![image](../media/L3T4S1i.png)

 1. Verify your files are available in the Cloud Shell storage.
-If you completed the previous task your template files should be available.
+If you completed the previous task, your template files should be available.

     ```sh
     ls